 The Libraries recognize that objections to library materials may arise.
-Individuals who wish to express objections to library materials may fill out the form Request for Reconsideration of Library Materials and submit it to the Dean of the Libraries' office.
+Individuals who wish to express objections to library materials may fill out the form Request for Reconsideration of Library Materials and submit it to the University Librarian's office.
 (See Appendix B).